Get monthly email updates when I add new resources to our Family Action Toolkits

 This is urgent to me and this is why I am desperate to make you understand –

-- Data-based facts and refutations on common myths and stereotypes.
+- Back up statements with data-based facts and refute myths and stereotypes.

-- Negative, pathologizing, and condescending language [Examples: ‘Wheelchair-bound,’ ‘Suffering from autism,’ ‘Handicapable!’]
+- Feature negative, pathologizing, and condescending language [Problematic: ‘Wheelchair-bound,’ ‘Suffering from autism,’ ‘Handicapable!’]

-- Reinforces common myths and stereotypes with gross generalizations.
-[Problematic example: ‘My Friend Has Down Syndrome‘].
+- Reinforce myths and stereotypes about our inadequacies with gross generalizations.
+[Problematic: ‘My Friend Has Down Syndrome,’ ‘All Dogs Have ADHD‘].

-‘Amy, The Story Of a Deaf Child,’ although almost as old as me and out of print, is the single best book I’ve ever read both normalizing and educating a real-life girl balancing everyday kid stuff with typical accommodations for living in a primarily Deaf family.
+‘Amy, The Story Of a Deaf Child‘ – Although almost as old as me and out of print, is the single best book I’ve ever read normalizing Deaf family life.
+Amy is a life girl balancing everyday kid stuff with typical accommodations for living in a primarily Deaf family.
 This book was published in tandem with Amy’s supreme court fight for inclusive school accommodations, which they lost, but set the path for later legislation like the IDEA.

 ‘I Have Cerebral Palsy‘ includes photos of a real little girl named Sydney.
 Her narrative acknowledges that CP is different for everyone, and how this is her personal experience.
 This doesn’t seem like a big deal, unless you know that 99% of books paint everyone with the disability with a broad brush as if they are all exactly the same.
 Focusing on the many things kids with CP have with kids who don’t, it prepares friends for common behaviors (slow speech, muscle spasms) without painting them negatively.

 ‘I’ll Tell You Why I Can’t Wear Those Clothes‘ is a workbook helping kids with sensory processing disorders (SPD) and children without SPD empathize with them.
-It’s such a fantastic book I’m saddened that this same thing doesn’t exist for all stigmatized communities.
-The maker took great pains to use sensory-soothing paper, images, and binding, which results in a book so gorgeous you’ll hesitate to write in it.
+The maker took great pains to use sensory-soothing paper, images, and binding, which results in a keepsake book so gorgeous it’s almost too nice to write in.

-‘The Autism Acceptance Book‘ is a workbook teaching non-autistic children how to understand and support autistic siblings and friends.
+‘The Autism Acceptance Book‘ is a workbook teaching allistic (non-autistic) children how to understand and support autistic siblings and friends.
 Caveat: This is comb-bound, which can be painful for people with sound sensory issues.
 Sigh.

 ‘Why Johnny Doesn’t Flap‘ gives non-autistic readers a taste of what it feels like to be treated as inferior because of our neurodivergence.
-Intended to be a tounge-in-cheek parody of popular kids books, I suggest you avoid reading it to non-autistic kids, because it will make them feel like crap.
-I’m conflicted on this, but this book really did help my son be more patient with the challenges his non-autistic brother.
-Still, the condescending tone should be a learning device for adults and older kids, and not a good thing.
-And no, reverse-ableism isn’t a thing – non-disabled people aren’t being systematically abused, selectively-aborted, murdered, and forced into institutions because they don’t fit in.
+Intended to be a tounge-in-cheek parody of popular kids books, maybe avoid reading it to allistic kids, because it will make them feel deficient.
+The condescending tone creates a learning device for adults and older kids.
+And no, reverse-ableism isn’t a thing – non-disabled people aren’t being abused, selectively-aborted, murdered, and forced into institutions because they don’t fit in.

 ‘Moses Goes To A Concert‘ introduces simple signs in a field trip story while dispelling myths on what Deaf children can and can’t do.